EkeneE1/Cmput191-Assignment3/README.md

 First we added the correct place and ID.
 Next we took 15 countries; Kazakhstan, Portugal, Greece, Lativa, Iran, Morocco, Panama, Iraq, Chile, Nepal, Argentina, Ukraine, India, Canada and added them to a table by country and price.
 During this process we also converted the price numbers to float values as this will make it easier to manipulate them in the future.
 The countries we chose were from many different regions with different lifestyles around the world which should provide us with a nice data spread.

 ### 3. Converting Currencies
 In this step we created a function to convert the currencies.
-Using the currency
+Here we defined a dictionary and assigned the currency codes.
+Then we used a function to convert it from CAD to the correct currency.

 ### 4. VAT Rate and Application
 VAT stand for value-added tax (rate) is a consumption tax that is levied on goods at each stage of the supply chain.
 Different countries have different rates of vat tax.
 Using the Canada Revenue Agency site and taxsummaries.pwc.com our group found the VAT of each country and added it to the table.
 Next we used a function to apply each tax rate to the price of apples in each country **apply_tax(price, tax_rate)**.
 This was then applied to the table using **df.apply** and **lamda function**.